 We are one of the highest ranked universities in the UK in terms of research power, with 83% of research activity judged to be 'world leading' or 'internationally excellent'.

-In the 2014 Shanghai Jiao Tong league table we were ranked 38th in the world, seventh in Europe and fifth in the UK.
+In the 2015 Shanghai Jiao Tong league table we were ranked 41st in the world, eighth in Europe and fifth in the UK.